contraster-steve/NodeGoat-Contrast/README.md

 Specifically modified:

 1. package.json includes @contrast/agent as a dependency (note: you might want to upgrade the version to the latest) and "start": "node -r @contrast/agent server.js -c /app/nodegoat/contrast_security.yaml".
 2. The docker-compose.yml includes the path to the contrast_security.yaml (not included), enables the Node rewrite cache, and sets a few other specific environment variables.
-I removed the
+I removed the CLI rewrite from the Dockerfile because it wasn't reliable - sometimes it worked and sometimes it didn't.
 3. Three other docker-compose YAMLs depending on what "environment" you're wanting to run: Development, QA, or Production.

 contrast_security.yaml example: